trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

   date: 2 December 2024
 ---

-The first thing you need to run a baker and a DAL node is a Tezos layer 1 node, which is an instance of the `octez-node` program and part of the Octez suite of programs.
+The first thing you need is a Tezos layer 1 node, which is an instance of the `octez-node` program and part of the Octez suite of programs.

 ## Installing Octez